Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Marketing labels to highlight your products

-When you create or edit a product, Super Chef analyzes the name, description, ingredients, and even the category context to detect allergens with the precision of a professional chef.
+When you create or edit a product, Super Chef analyzes the name, description, ingredients and category context to suggest allergens that may require review.

 When saving a product, the AI automatically activates in the background.
 You will see the detected allergens with an "AI" badge in the "Features" tab of the product modal.

-Super Chef does not only analyze what is explicit.
+Super Chef does not only analyze the explicit.
 If your product is in the "Pizzas" category, the AI automatically infers that the dough contains gluten, even if you haven't indicated it in the ingredients.
-The same applies to "Battered" (gluten + egg) or "Soups" (celery and hidden sulfites).
+The same applies to "Battered" (gluten + egg) or "Soups" (hidden celery and sulfites).

 On mobile, detection works the same way.
 Swipe to the allergens section to see the results.